wuestkamp/VichUploaderBundleTest756/README.md

 3. on /task/1/edit upload two images and submit
 4. on /task/1/edit enter a name with just one letter
 5. tick both or one delete box of the uploaded images
-6. click submit, you see that files are not removed when validation errors occur
+6. click submit, you see that files (on filesystem!) are not removed when validation errors occur